endymion2k14/unified-chat-bots/OBS-INTEGRATION.md

 ## Notes

 - Ensure OBS WebSocket is running and accessible.
-- Commands require the OBS bot to be connected.
+- Commands require the OBS bot to be connected and will report errors if operations fail.
+- Automatic reconnection prevents needing to restart the bot on connection drops.
 - Timing uses `setTimeout` for reversion (not persistent across restarts).
 - OBS clients are passed to chat bots for access, enabling shared control across platforms.</content>
 <parameter name="filePath">OBS-INTEGRATION.md